SS Lesbian (1915): Career

 At 16:15 on 5 January 1917, U-35 shelled and sank Lesbian east of Malta at position 35°48′N 17°6′E. Although complete details of U-35's attack on Lesbian are not reported in sources, von Arnauld de la Perière's typical method of attack was to open fire with his submarine's 4.1 in deck gun from a distance of 6000 yards and close to 3000 yards.
 There he would wait until the crew had abandoned the ship in lifeboats and then shell the bow and stern of the ship until it sank.
-Von Arnauld de la Perière claimed that he always provided crews of his victims with directions to the nearest port, but there is no indication in sources whether or not this done for Lesbian's crew.
+Von Arnauld de la Perière claimed that he always provided crews of his victims with directions to the nearest port, but there is no indication in sources whether or not this was done for Lesbian's crew.
 The master of Lesbian was taken prisoner aboard U-35 by von Arnauld de la Perière.
 There were no casualties among Lesbian's crew in the attack and sinking.